CenturyLink™ Local Services Platform (CLSP™) - Business and Residential - V10.0

 CenturyLink enters the LCC on the service order following each line USOC to be equipped with the product or feature, as in the following example:

 For information on the LCCs used in provisioning CLSP service, refer to the LCC Job Aid.
 The LCC Job Aid is provided as an informational tool and should not be used by the CLEC when submitting an LSR.

 Maintenance and Repair

 In certain communities where CenturyLink has deployed Fiber To The Premise (FTTP) architecture, CenturyLink will not be able to technically line power the customer phone from the serving wire center.
-In the event of a power outage, lifeline capablitlty would not be available.
-Therefore, a battery back up unit is recommended at the end user customer location for lifeline capability.
-If a Battery Back-up Unit is not currently installed at the end user premise, CenturyLink will install or replace a unit at your request, but it must be ordered on the initial LSR.
-To order this on the initial install request, the related USOC for the battery back-up unit is 1CRMG.
-Appropriate charges will apply Alterhatively, you or your end user may provide and install your own battery back-up unit that is purchased commercially.
+In the event of a power outage, lifeline capability would not be available.
+Therefore, a Battery Back-up Unit is recommended at the end user customer location for lifeline capability.
+If a battery back up unitis not currently installed at the end user premise, CenturyLink will install or replace a unit at your request, but it must be ordered on an LSR.
+To order this on the install request, the related USOC for the battery back-up unit is 1CRMG.
+Appropriate charges will apply.
+Alternatively, you or your end user may provide and install your own battery back-up unit that is purchased commercially.

 The maintenance and/or replacement of the battery in the back-up unit will be the responsibility of you and your end user customer.
 For maintenance, you may submit an LSR to have a battery back-up unit installed or replaced.

 For additional maintenance information for end user customers, refer to Battery Back-up Maintenance Information.